-Containing CalPERS Costs - Considerations at the state level include the various policy decisions presided over by the CalPERS Board that can directly bear the District's financial obligations to the pension fund.
+CalPERS Costs - Considerations at the state level include the various policy decisions presided over by the CalPERS Board that can directly bear the District's financial obligations to the pension fund.
 Three key policy areas affect the District by causing contribution amounts to change and the measurements of unfunded accrued liability to fluctuate.
 Those policy areas include asset allocation across investment portfolios, which, in turn, affects the second area; discount rate (or rate of return on investments of the fund); and the amortization policy, which governs the payment of the unfunded accrued liability.
-The District Board has been concerned about the rising level of the retirement benefit unfunded liability, mostly caused by the lower than anticipated investment returns by CalPERS investment portfolio managers, thus increasing the District's unfunded liability.
+At the regular meeting held on September 13, 2023, the Board adopted Resolution 2023-24: Electing to Participate in the California Employers' Pension Prefunding Trust (CEPPT) program, Adopting the Agreement to Prefund Employer Contributions to a Defined Benefit Pension Plan, and Authorization for Execution of Related Documents.
+CEPPT is a Section 115 trust fund dedicated to prefunding pension contributions for all eligible California public agencies.
+By joining this trust fund, the District is currently prefunding future contribution costs from investment earnings provided by CalPERS.
+Contributions to the CEPPT programs are voluntary and determined by the District.
+Under the District's current Funding Policy, the Pension Trust is funded with \$45,000 annually through the end of Fiscal Year 2024.
+The District Board has been concerned about the rising level of the District's share of contributions, thus increasing the District's unfunded liability.
 More specific information is presented in Note 13 of the Notes to the Financial Statements.